Questions on enrolling?

 How to get a high school diploma if you dropped out

 Enroll in a new high school program.
-So you did the research and found a high school program that works for you and your needs.
-That’s great!
-Getting started and committing to a program can feel scary at first, but your admissions specialist can help address any of your fears.
+Getting started and committing to a program can feel scary at first, but once you find the right school your admissions specialist can help address any of your fears.
 Once you enroll, you’ll have successfully completed the first step toward earning your high school diploma.

 How to transfer credits to online high school

 2. Request your transcripts from your previous school.
-Whether it’s been decades or just a few months since you last attended high school, more often than not your school will still have your records ready to go.
+Whether it’s been decades or just a few months since you last attended high school, your school may will still have your records ready to go.
 A quick call to the school’s office can help you secure your transcripts.
 If you have a transcript request form, this is your time to send it to your previous school.

 3. Keep those transcripts sealed!
 Let your new school do the opening, or you may need to request the transcripts again.
 This is a safety measure to prevent tampering so that your new online school knows that your grades are legit.
 If you’re curious what your grades were, you can always request an unofficial set of transcripts to be sent to you directly.